John Ajaka: State political career

 Ajaka was elected to the Legislative Council at the 2007 state election.
 He made his inaugural speech to the Legislative Council on 9 May 2007, in which he called for greater acceptance of migrants within Australian society and declared his intention to oppose racial prejudice and injustice in his role as an MP.
 He also strongly criticised the police practice of referring to the ethnic backgrounds of criminals, contravening his own party's policy on the matter.

 Ajaka was appointed as the Minister for the Illawarra and the Minister for Disability Services on 2 August 2013; and became of member of the O'Farrell cabinet.
 Due to the resignation of Barry O'Farrell as Premier, and the subsequent ministerial reshuffle by Mike Baird, the new Liberal Leader, in April 2014 in addition to his existing responsibilities as a minister, Ajaka was appointed as the Minister for Ageing.

 Following the 2015 state election, Ajaka was appointed as the Minister for Ageing, the Minister for Disability Services and the Minister for Multiculturalism, and the Leader of the Liberal Party in the Legislative Council in the new second Baird government.

 In February 2017, he was elected by the Legislative Council to be the President of the New South Wales Legislative Council.
 He was re-elected during the opening of the 57th Parliament on 7 May 2019.
 In February 2021, he announced his intention to retire from the NSW Parliament which took effect on 31 March 2021.
 He resigned as President of the Legislative Council on 24 March 2021.

+Liverpool City Council

+Ajaka was appointed as the CEO of Liverpool City Council in December 2022.
+The council voted to terminate Ajaka's employment at the Council meeting on the 29 May 2024.
+An investigation from the Office of Local Government identified "areas of concern" and concluded that Ajaka had been "denied procedural fairness".